Questions to Ask at Your Dental Implants Consultation The Colony, TX

 What is the recovery like?

 At The Colony Dentist, we recommend that you prepare for recovery by putting soft ice packs in the freezer, buying ibuprofen, and soft foods that you can eat.
 For a few days, your gums will be sore so the ice and ibuprofen will help to reduce any swelling while eating soft foods will help to prevent discomfort.
 After a few days, you should begin to feel better and start to eat regular foods though you should still avoid anything sharp.
-Since there is a delay between when the metal implant is placed and when the new tooth is attached, we often provide patients with a temporary denture to wear so that their smile appears intact while waiting for the procedure to be completed.

 What costs are involved with an implant procedure?